darksitecoder/anarc-watch/README.md

 # 🛍️ Layers - A Modern E-Commerce Experience

-✨ **Submission for the Sheryians Coding School Hackathon (Phase 1)** ✨

 **Layers** is a modern, dynamic, and fully responsive e-commerce concept website built for an Indian startup brand.
-Inspired by the creative energy of **Tech Burner**, this project merges aesthetic appeal with seamless functionality, delivering an immersive user experience with smo

-oth animations, component-based structure, and full responsiveness.
+Inspired by the creative energy of **Tech Burner**, this project merges aesthetic appeal with seamless functionality, delivering an immersive user experience with smooth animations, component-based structure, and full responsiveness.

 <p align="center">
   <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB" alt="React Badge"/>